onetimesecret/site-policy/onetime-terms-of-service.md

 #### 1. Required Information
 You must provide a valid email address in order to complete the signup process.
 Any other information requested, such as your real name, is optional, unless you are accepting these terms on behalf of a legal entity (in which case we need more information about the legal entity) or if you opt for a [paid account](#i-payment), in which case additional information will be necessary for billing purposes.

+When creating an account, you will be asked to select your preferred data center region (European Union or United States).
+This selection determines where your data will be stored and processed.
+You can access your account through eu.onetimesecret.com or us.onetimesecret.com based on your selected region.

 #### 2. Account Requirements
 We have a few simple rules for accounts on onetimesecret.com's Service.
 - You must be a human to create an account.
 Accounts registered by "bots" or other automated methods are not permitted.
 We do permit machine accounts:
 - A machine account is an account set up by an individual human who accepts the Terms on behalf of the account, provides a valid email address, and is responsible for its actions.
 A machine account is used exclusively for performing automated tasks.
 Multiple users may direct the actions of a machine account, but the owner of the account is ultimately responsible for the **machine's actions.
 You may maintain no more than one free machine account in addition to your free personal account**. !!
 -
 - One person or legal entity may maintain more than one free account.
 - You must be age 13 or older. onetimesecret.com does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
-If we learn of any User under the age of 13, we will [terminate that User’s account immediately](#j-cancellation-and-termination).
-If you are a resident of a country outside the United States, your country’s minimum age may be older; in such a case, you are responsible for complying with your country’s laws.
+If we learn of any User under the age of 13, we will [terminate that User's account immediately](#j-cancellation-and-termination).
+If you are a resident of a country outside the United States, your country's minimum age may be older; in such a case, you are responsible for complying with your country's laws.
 - Your login may only be used by one person — i.e., a single login may not be shared by multiple people.
 A paid organization account may create separate logins for as many users as its subscription allows.
 - Overall, the number of Users must not exceed the number of accounts you've ordered from us.